-The UV-visible reflectance spectra of CCTO-PT perovskite materials are placed in barium sulfate plate (BaSO4) as a standard (100 % reflectance) and analysed using Jasco V-570 spectrophotometer in the wavelength range [200-2000 nm] at room temperature.
-The Figure 6 shows the transmission spectra of different compounds.
-The analysis of spectra in the UV-vis domain shows that the percentages of transmission (T %, Figure 6) is greater than 99 % and 46 % in pure PT and CCTO respectively, which shows that pure PT compound has a very important optical transparency.
-In the other hand, the CCTO-PT showed the percentage of transmission which is about 76 % (Table 6).
+The UV-visible reflectance spectra of CCTO-PT perovskite materials are placed in barium sulfate plate (BaSO4) following the standard (100 % reflectance) and analyzed using Jasco V-570 spectrophotometer in the wavelength range [200-2000 nm] at room temperature.
+Figure 6 shows the transmission spectra of different compounds.
+The analysis of spectra in the UV-vis domain shows that the percentages of transmission (T %, Figure 6)is greater than 99 % and 46 % in pure PTand CCTO respectively, which shows that pure PTcompound has a very important optical transparency.
+On the other hand,the CCTO-PT showsthe percentage of transmission which is about 76 % (Table 6).